PimCoumans/DidUpdate/README.md

         }.add(to: &observers)

         // Add a update handler when username.isEmpty has changed (using Equatable)
+        $viewModel.username.didChange(
+            comparing: \.isEmpty,  // KeyPath to value to compare
-        // Let handler be called immediately with current value by using `withCurrent: true`
-        $viewModel.username.didChange(comparing: \.isEmpty, withCurrent: true) { [weak self] username in
+            withCurrent: true      // Let closure be called with current value ) { [weak self] username in
             // Hide resetButton when username is empty self?.resetButton.isHidden = username.isEmpty
         }.add(to: &observers)